isTrih/CNPOEChallenges/affliction.md

 - Eater of Worlds Altars with Eldritch Gaze Allocated x250
 - Witnessed Map Bosses with Destructive Play Allocated x200

+Grind maps with Maven, Exarch or Eater active alongside the appropriate nodes.
+This is a fair amount of maps and will vary depending on how many altars and bosses you end up getting.
+You will likely need to run somewhere in the region of 250 maps total.

 # 36 Awakened Atlas
 ## Average
 ### Partially Buyable
-Allocate all acquirable Atlas Passive Points.
+Allocate all acquirable Atlas Passive Points

 Requires you to complete all maps, all Maven invites including the Feared

 - All white maps (T1 to 5) at Magic rarity
 - All yellow maps (T6 to 1) at Rare rarity
 - All Red maps (T11 to 16) at Rare rarity while corrupted
 - All Atlas progression bosses
     - The Infinite Hunger
     - The Black Star
     - The Eater of Worlds
     - The Searing Exarch
     - The Maven
     - Uber Elder
 - All Maven invitations
     - All boss invites up to 10-bosses
     - The Formed
     - The Twisted
     - The Elderslayers
     - The Forgotten
     - The Hidden
     - The Feared

 You can check missing passive points with the command `/atlaspassives`.